Tyranties/picoCTF-picoGym-challenges/general-skills/big-zip/big-zip.md

 ## Solution

-Unzip the file and search for the flag using the search bar or with `grep` on a Linux terminal to search for the flag.
+Unzip the file and search for the flag using the search bar or with `grep` on a Linux terminal to search for the flag using the search term "picoCTF".

 ## Flag